Gilandel/utils-old/utils-template/README.md

 ```

 !!!Be careful about code injection!!!
-Some checks can be implement in the template, but always check replacement variables, for example in SQL use setParameter method to set unknown variable.
+Some checks can be implement in the template, but never trust parameters, for example in SQL use setParameter method to set unknown variable.

 ##Example with an SQL script

 ##Example with a JSON script